-Medical E-Prescription Platform
+Medical E-prescription Platform

 2017 – present

-Our client wanted to start with a minimum viable product (MVP) version of the digital health platform that would allow end users to create orders for Schedule I drugs and laboratory tests.
-These orders were expected to be delivered directly to a pharmacy or laboratory information system, which could help providers spend less time calling pharmacies and help labs clarify orders and spend more time with patients.
+Our client wanted to start with an MVP version of the digital health platform that would allow end users to create orders for Schedule I drugs and laboratory tests.
+They also decided to equip the eRX module with basic clinical decision support (CDS) functionality.